denizlab/oai-xray-tkr-klg/README.md

 ```bash
 python inference.py --filename ./data/00m/9011918_00m_LEFT_KNEE.hdf5
 ```
 The output of this script will provide the predictions of TKR and KL grades as shown below.
+You can use threshold of 0.3802338 to identify TKR label of 0/1.
 ```
 --- Inference Results ---
 Predictions for ** 9011918_00m_LEFT_KNEE.hdf5 **